Adele's '21' scores again, beating Swift for 2012's top album

-LOS ANGELES, Jan 3 British singer Adele's Grammy-winning "21" scored a rare feat in 2012 as it topped U.S. album sales for a second straight year, beating out U.S. country-pop star Taylor Swift's "Red, Nielsen Soundscan said on Thursday.
+LOS ANGELES British singer Adele's Grammy-winning "21" scored a rare feat in 2012 as it topped U.S. album sales for a second straight year, beating out U.S. country-pop star Taylor Swift's "Red, Nielsen Soundscan said on Thursday.

 It was the first time a single album had been a top-seller for two years in a row since Nielsen began tracking album sales in 1991, the organization said.